Are you too hard on yourself?

 “Self-compassion is a way to turn your negative inner voice into a friendly, positive voice,” Dr. Honsberger says.
 Here are several tactics to help you get started:

 “If you’re an overthinker and very self-critical, meditation for more than a minute is going to be difficult,” Dr. Honsberger says.
 She suggests meditation apps to help you get started.
-Kaiser Permanente also has digital wellness tools available to members.
+Kaiser Permanente also offers meditation resources online, including guided meditation exercises and activities.